History - Pregnancy Resource Medical Center

 Other centers followed, all having the common goal to offer women the information, practical help, and emotional support they needed to be able to choose to reject the temptation to abort and make a positive choice for life.

 Today there are approximately 3000 pregnancy help centers in the U. S. Although public attitudes toward single mothers have become more accepting, abortion is also more accepted as a practical means of dealing with an unplanned pregnancy.

 Thousands of women have benefited from the facts and friendship, provided by pregnancy center volunteers, which helped them to reject abortion and choose life for their children.

 Facts and Friendship - Speaking the Truth with Love:

-The Pregnancy Resource Medical Center of Fort Bend County was originally founded as Birthright of Rosenberg/Richmond in 1981, by several ladies from Holy Rosary Catholic church in Rosenberg.
+The Pregnancy Resource Medical Center was originally founded as Birthright of Rosenberg/Richmond in 1981, by several ladies from Holy Rosary Catholic church in Rosenberg.
 Dolores Wolff was the original director.

 In 1983 there were 80 pregnancy tests done, and a total of 136 office visits to our Ave H location.
 Our annual budget was about $3,000.
 We later moved to the Fort Bend Office Park in Richmond.

-In 1998 we discontinued our affiliation with Birthright International and changed our name to Pregnancy Resource Medical Center of Fort Bend County.
+In 1998 we discontinued our affiliation with Birthright International and changed our name to Pregnancy Resource Medical Center.
 We are now affiliated with Heartbeat International.